 For cases that proceed to the personal injury lawsuit point, the process could take much longer to conclude.
 Even if a claim is settled before going all the way to a jury, it can take a year or more for the injury victim to receive the compensation they need.
 If a case has to be scheduled for a trial by jury, it can take two or more years for a claim to reach a resolution.

 At DiMarco Araujo Montevideo, we understand that vehicle accident victims often struggle financially in the aftermath of these incidents.
 That is because they have to deal with incoming medical expenses as well as the possibility of lost income as a result of the accident.
 Affording a vehicle accident attorney may seem impossible, but that is not the case.

 Our attorneys take Anaheim car accident cases on a contingency fee basis.
 This means that our clients will not have to pay any upfront or out-of-pocket costs related to their case.
 Clients will only have to pay legal fees after we obtain the compensation they are entitled to.

 If you or somebody you love has been injured in a vehicle accident in or around Anaheim, turn to the team at DiMarco Araujo Montevideo today.
-Our attorneys have extensive experience handling complex vehicle accident cases throughout California, and we are ready to help you secure the compensation you need.
+Our Anaheim personal injury lawyers have extensive experience handling complex vehicle accident cases throughout California, and we are ready to help you secure the compensation you need.
 We are not afraid to take on aggressive insurance carriers or at-fault parties, and we will take a case to trial if necessary.
-When you need an Anaheim car accident attorney by your side, you can contact us for a free consultation by clicking here or calling us at (714) 783-2205.
+When you need an Anaheim car accident attorney by your side, you can contact us for a free consultation by clicking here or by calling us at (714) 783-2205.